gamecreature/sticky_params/README.md

 ## Release Notes 2.1

+Release 2.1.1, Add the method `with_prefix`, to invoke a block of code with another sticky_params prefix.
+It also deduplicates code by moving it to the `StickyParams::BaseParams` class.

-Release 2.1, Sticky Params doesn't put ActionController::Parameters in a sesssion anymore.
+Release 2.1, Sticky Params doesn't put ActionController::Parameters in a session anymore.
 ActionController::Parameters were put directly into a session in 2.0.
 Which worked in rails < 7.
 In rails 7 this results in a `TypeError (can't dump IO)` when the session data is serialized.